 Store location and shipping: UK-based, international delivery is available.

-Presently, the brand works with two women’s cooperatives in their major supply area, India, to empower women.
-They provide training, education, and work opportunities for women.
-They also ensure that the workers are paid a fair price for their labor and have a safe place to work in.
+Presently, the brand empowers women by working with two women’s cooperatives in its major supply area, India.
+These cooperatives provide training, education, and work opportunities for women and ensure that the workers are paid a fair price for their labor and have a safe place to work.

-Bibico encourages customers to reach out to the brand if they have any questions regarding their products and processes.
+Bibico encourages customers to contact the brand if they have any questions regarding their products and processes.
 Orders within the UK take no longer than 3 working days, while delivery to other parts of Europe, the USA, and Canada can take up to 7 working days.
 For other parts of the world, shipping takes about 10 working days.

-Fast fashion trends have proved to be unsustainable, but you can make a difference when you buy ethically made clothes.
+Fast fashion trends have proved unsustainable, but you can make a difference when buying ethically made clothes.
 Ethical practices are not cheap, so ethically made clothes may sometimes be pricey.
-However, this list will help you find some affordable sustainable clothing brands so that you can be ethically dressed without breaking the bank.
+However, this list will help you find some affordable, sustainable clothing brands so that you can be ethically dressed without breaking the bank.

 If you want to buy ethical clothes even cheaper, you can always check your favourite online thrift store to prevent new items from requiring manufacture in the first place.